-Note: if you got a 5 in the AP Physics C electricity and magnetism exam and have taken multivariate calculus or more advanced math courses, you should meet with Professor Greenside no later than the end of the first week of classes to discuss whether it will be worthwhile to take Physics 162.
+Note: if you got a 5 in the AP Physics C electricity and magnetism exam and have taken multivariate calculus or more advanced math courses, you should meet with Prof. Greenside no later than the end of the first week of classes to discuss whether it will be worth your while to take Physics 162.
 The key issue is whether you will be prepared to take Physics 264L ("Modern Physics") if you don't take 162; 264 is too hard if a student knows only high school AP physics C and high school AP calculus.
-In the past, most physics and biophysics majors have found taking 162 worthwhile, even when they had a 5 on the AP Physics C electricity and magnetism exam.
+In the past, most student have found taking 162 worthwhile.

-Laptops, cellphones, and tablets are not to be used in lecture, nor should you use the lab computers to read email or surf the web.
+Cellphones, laptops, and tablets are not to be used during class unless Prof. Greenside gives you permission to do.
 These devices are highly distracting and substantially weaken the learning experience, not just for a student using one of these devices but for the other members of the class and for the teacher.
-You are allowed to use your laptops in recitation but I urge you to stay focused on discussing and solving problems with your classmates, there is a limited amount of time for you to prepare for each weekly quiz.
+You are allowed to use your laptops or tablets (but not cellphones) in the discussion sections, but please stay focused on discussing and solving problems.

 Various announcements related to the course will be posted on the course Piazza webpage.
-Piazza is an elegant web-based way for the instructors and class to share information and to help each other out.
-For example, if you have a question about the course ("What do I do if one of the books in the bookstore is not yet available?" or "What will be on this week's quiz?" or "I didn't understand one of the arguments given in class, here is where I am confused...", or "I am stuck on Problem 3, how do I get started?"), please post your question on Piazza so that other students, the TA, or myself can provide suggestions or comments.
-Anonymous posting on Piazza is allowed and do feel free to post anonymously if that will make you comfortable in asking a question.
+Piazza is an elegant web-based way for the instructor and for the class to post information, to ask questions and to help one another.
+For example, if you have a question about the course ("What do I do if one of the books in the bookstore is not yet available?" or "What will be on this week's quiz?" or "I didn't understand one of the arguments given in class, here is where I am confused...", or "I am stuck on Problem 3 of Assignment 4, how do I get started?"), please post your question on Piazza so that other students, the TA, or Prof. Greenside can provide suggestions or comments and everyone can benefit from the discussion.
+Anonymous posting on Piazza is allowed and encouraged.

 I do make one strict request regarding Piazza, which is please do not post detailed solutions to any homework problem.
 This will short circuit the creative process of figuring out how to solve the problem, which is an essential part of learning how to do physics.